abdulhakam/aa_point_of_sale/README.md

 3. once done, run `RUN.BAT`.
 4. email is `user@user.com` and password is `admin`.
 5. pocketbase login is `admin@admin.com` and password is `1234567890`.

-# This branch is to modify payments for testing purposes and may be added to main branch if it feels better.